lyming90/csming/README.md

 - MySQL (database schema is available in sql folder)

-You will also need to add MySQL credentials and secret-key into config.json file.
+You will also need to add MySQL credentials and secret-key into config.py file.
+The file is not presented in [this repo](#), you have to create one by yourself.

 After configuration, run
 ```

-$ python csming.py
+$ python test.py

 ```